 He only had a right to receive poor relief in the parish of ‘legal settlement’ which was the parish of his birth – St George Tombland, Norwich.

-Charles Russell was suffering from dementia.
-In consequence, without means to support himself, he would become ‘a burden’ upon the parish.
+Charles Russell had a form of dementia.
+In consequence, and unable to support himself, he would become ‘a burden’ upon the parish.
 Therefore, it was no surprise to find that the Poor Law Union of Shoreditch made an application to the magistrates for the removal of Charles Edwin Russell out of the Shoreditch workhouse to the workhouse of the Norwich Incorporation.
 The order for removal dated 14th February, 1868, was sent by registered post to Norwich.

 Presumably on receipt of the order, the Norwich Incorporation arranged for Charles Russell to be brought back to Norfolk, and installed in the workhouse of the Incorporation.